ESCOMP/CTSM/doc/source/tech_note/Surface_Albedos/CLM50_Tech_Note_Surface_Albedos.rst

    g=\frac{\sum _{1}^{k}g_{k} \omega _{k} \tau _{k}  }{\sum _{1}^{k}\omega _{k} \tau _{k}  }

-For each constituent (ice, two black carbon species, two organic carbon species, and four dust species), :math:`\omega`, *g*, and the mass extinction cross-section :math:`\psi` (m\ :sup:`2` kg\ :sub:`-1`) are computed offline with Mie Theory, e.g., applying the computational technique from Bohren and Huffman (1983).
+For each constituent (ice, two black carbon species, two organic carbon species, and four dust species), :math:`\omega`, *g*, and the mass extinction cross-section :math:`\psi` (m\ :sup:`2` kg\ :sub:`-1`) are computed offline with Mie Theory, e.g., applying the computational technique from :ref:`Bohren and Huffman (1983) <BohrenHuffman1983>`.
 The extinction optical depth for each constituent depends on its mass  extinction cross-section and layer mass, :math:`w _{k}` (kg\ m\ :sup:`-1`) as

 .. math::
    :label: 3.65

    \tau _{k} =\psi _{k} w_{k}

-The two-stream solution (Toon et al. 1989) applies a tri-diagonal matrix solution to produce upward and downward radiative fluxes at each layer interface, from which net radiation, layer absorption, and surface albedo are easily derived.
-Solar fluxes are computed in five spectral bands, listed in Table 3.4.
+The two-stream solution (:ref:`Toon et al. (1989) <Toonetal1989>`) applies a tri-diagonal matrix solution to produce upward and downward radiative fluxes at each layer interface, from which net radiation, layer absorption, and surface albedo are easily derived.
+Solar fluxes are computed in five spectral bands, listed in :numref:`Table Spectral bands and weights used for snow radiative transfer`.
 Because snow albedo varies strongly across the solar spectrum, it was determined that four bands were needed to accurately represent the near-infrared (NIR) characteristics of snow, whereas only one band was needed for the visible spectrum.
 Boundaries of the NIR bands were selected to capture broad radiative features and maximize accuracy and computational efficiency.
-We partition NIR (0.7-5.0 :math:`\mu` m) surface downwelling flux from CLM according to the weights listed in Table 3.4, which are unique for diffuse and direct incident flux.
-These fixed weights were determined with offline hyperspectral radiative transfer calculations for an atmosphere typical of mid-latitude winter (Flanner et al. 2007).
+We partition NIR (0.7-5.0 :math:`\mu` m) surface downwelling flux from CLM according to the weights listed in :numref:`Table Spectral bands and weights used for snow radiative transfer`, which are unique for diffuse and direct incident flux.
+These fixed weights were determined with offline hyperspectral radiative transfer calculations for an atmosphere typical of mid-latitude winter (:ref:`Flanner et al. (2007) <Flanneretal2007>`).
 The tri-diagonal solution includes intermediate terms that allow for easy interchange of two-stream techniques.
-We apply the Eddington solution for the visible band (following Wiscombe and Warren 1980) and the hemispheric mean solution (Toon et al. 1989) for NIR bands.
+We apply the Eddington solution for the visible band (following :ref:`Wiscombe and Warren 1980 <WiscombeWarren1980>`) and the hemispheric mean solution ((:ref:`Toon et al. (1989) <Toonetal1989>`) for NIR bands.
 These choices were made because the Eddington scheme works well for highly scattering media, but can produce negative albedo for absorptive NIR bands with diffuse incident flux.
-Delta scalings are applied to :math:`\tau`, :math:`\omega`, and :math:`g` (Wiscombe and Warren 1980) in all spectral bands, producing effective values (denoted with \*) that are applied in the two-stream solution
+Delta scalings are applied to :math:`\tau`, :math:`\omega`, and :math:`g` (:ref:`Wiscombe and Warren 1980 <WiscombeWarren1980>`) in all spectral bands, producing effective values (denoted with \*) that are applied in the two-stream solution